 What We Did Back Then

-While the garden was young, and the hydrangeas were new, and we were energetic and omnipotent, and the clay soil still cracked in dry summers, we did all the stuff we talked about above.
+While the garden was young, and the hydrangeas were new, and we were energetic and omnipotent, we did all the stuff we talked about above.
 We became mad scientists.

 All three tests came back neutral.
 So much for foregone conclusions.

 Well, we mad scientists would turn this situation around.
 We doused the soil around our hydrangeas with aluminum sulphate.
-We were told that we’d see results pretty fast.
+They said we’d see results pretty fast.
 How could we lose?

 D’ya think that flower might be a tad bluer?
 Not sure. . . .
 Let’s try again.